-Design Considerations Implementation Issues and Timelines Long-Term Operations Issues Key Assumptions and Challenges Extensive Civil work is contracted to Liberty no longer uses Hard rock, groundwater and trees are common in the survey work and civil civil contractors. direct bury cable or submersible transformers.
-Liberty service territory.
-Hard rock makes undergrounding impractical.
-Groundwater can make designs are required.
-Difficult to complete and energize projects in the same dig season.
-Past projects installed with those methods are reaching the end of their useful life and are beginning to require replacement. undergrounding more difficult and costly.
-Harm to tree roots must be considered which causes conduit runs to adjust and often be in more costly paved areas.
-Undergrounding requires extensive permitting and environmental mitigation.
+Design Implementation Issues Long-Term Operations Key Assumptions and Challenges Considerations and Timelines Issues Extensive Civil work is contracted to Liberty no longer uses Hard rock, groundwater and trees are common in the survey work civil contractors. direct bury cable or Liberty service territory.
+Hard rock makes and civil submersible transformers. undergrounding impractical.
+Groundwater can make designs are Difficult to complete and Past projects installed with undergrounding more difficult and costly.
+Harm to required. energize projects in the those methods are reaching tree roots must be considered which causes conduit same dig season. the end of their useful life runs to adjust and often be in more costly paved and are beginning to areas.
+Undergrounding requires extensive permitting require replacement. and environmental mitigation.